A new national rehabilitation service to reduce reoffending

 With so many different stakeholders, ensuring good lines of communication was essential.
 We used a consistent narrative and common language to talk about the service and coordinated our communications across a number of channels.

 We joined existing stakeholder meetings, and led a working group with the service owner for updates and feedback.
-We maintained a strategic roadmap to reflect on the bigger picture and worked in the open, publishing weeknotes and sharing videos of our show and tells for those unable to attend in person.
+We also maintained a strategic roadmap to reflect on the bigger picture and worked in the open, publishing weeknotes and sharing videos of our show and tells for those unable to attend in person.
 As we approached going live, we shared 2-3 minute easy to understand videos to explain the service to a wider audience.

 Having a blended team meant we maximised our capability.
 We created a culture of evidence-led decision making to keep everyone aligned, with data and KPIs to report on progress.